 #15 YOU’RE EXHAAAAAUSTED

-Pregnancy gods don’t play fair.
+Pregnancy gods do not play fair.
 Sleepiness and exhaustion (throw drained mentally on top!) can be one of the earliest signs of pregnancy.
-Yup, that’s even before you start lugging the new proportions of an upright hippo…

 #16 VIVID/STRANGE DREAMS